 The New York Law School Moot Court Association is one of the largest and most successful student-run moot court organizations in the nation.
-Through national competition and our own rigorous mentoring program, members develop well honed appellate oral advocacy and brief writing skills.
-Members compete in a variety of competitions, ranging topically from criminal procedure, tax, family law, constitutional law and entertainment law.
-The Association has participated in competitions across the country, including Washington D.C., Chicago, San Diego, Malibu, Buffalo and New York City.
-Since 1992, the Association has won seventy-six first place honors.
+Through national competition and our own rigorous mentoring program, members develop well-honed appellate oral advocacy and brief-writing skills.
+Members compete in a variety of competitions, ranging topically from criminal procedure to tax, family law, constitutional law, and entertainment law.
+The Association has participated in competitions across the country, including Washington D.C., Chicago, San Diego, Malibu, Buffalo, and New York City.
+Since 1992, the Association has won 76 first-place honors.

 In addition to the Froessel competition, every spring the Association hosts the Annual Robert F. Wagner National Labor & Employment Moot Court Competition.
-The Wagner Competition is one of the nations largest student-run moot court competitions and the only competition dedicated exclusively to labor and employment law.
-The Froessel and Wagner competitions attract attorneys from New York, New Jersey, Connecticut and Pennsylvania to act as judges.
-Past Final Round judges have included United States Supreme Court Justices Antonin Scalia and Clarence Thomas, former United States Solicitor General Kenneth W. Starr, and David Bois of Boies, Shiller & Flexner.
-Final Round judges from our own faculty have included former Dean Richard Matasar, Professor and former ACLU President Nadine Strossen, and The Honorable Gerald Lebovits.
+The Wagner Competition is one of the nation’s largest student-run moot court competitions and the only competition dedicated exclusively to labor and employment law.
+The Froessel and Wagner competitions attract attorneys from New York, New Jersey, Connecticut, and Pennsylvania to act as judges.
+Past Final Round judges have included U.S. Supreme Court Justices Antonin Scalia and Clarence Thomas, former U.S. Solicitor General Kenneth W. Starr, and David Boies of Boies, Schiller & Flexner.
+Final Round judges from our own faculty have included former Dean Richard Matasar, Professor and former ACLU President Nadine Strossen, and the Honorable Gerald Lebovits.